3 PPC Strategies to Out-Sell Your Home & Garden Competition

 - Duplicate Campaigns and Target Locations Separately: If you’re selling beach umbrellas across the U.S. you’ll want to run ads for certain locations longer than others, for example umbrellas to shield the sun are likely in demand throughout the year in sunny Florida, but in upstate New York, the span of shopping for outdoor, warm-weather products is limited.
 Therefore, targeting these locations separately will make for better use of your budget.
 Craig even found his demographic audience to vary a bit per location, so structuring campaigns to target locations and tweak that ad text to cater to that audience has proven useful.
 “When it comes to age group it varies by area within the country,” says Craig.
 “In northern parts of South Africa we typically find 40- to 45-year-olds who are more tech savvy.
 In Cape Town however we get traffic from searchers as young as 30, way up to those in their 60’s and 70’s who are typically not as familiar with technology.”

 - Update Your Ad Text Frequently: For example, if spring is right around the corner your description line might read, “Prepare for Spring!
 Order Your Mulch Today.”
+Or you might include more gardening keywords in your ad copy.
 Of course you would need to update this once spring is in full swing, and then again as summer is approaching.
 This might sound like a lot of work, in which case you can chose to keep your ad text more generic, but it does typically help to stay current and relevant, which can increase your click-through rates.

 - Keep Track of Strange Weather Patterns: With extended winters, and long stretches of rain showers, you might need to delay running certain ads for outdoor products, or you might want to run your shovel sale a bit longer.
 Watch the weather and take patterns and one-offs into consideration when running ads.